jurassix/http-benchmark/README.md

       .start()

 ## Complex Usage:
 We can also chain Scenario's together after _start_ is invoked.
 Each new scenario is given it's own option block, thread runner, and reporter.
 In the below example we execute 3 scenarios.
 The first scenario asks for 4 threads to each make 100 requests for the provided urls.
 The second scenario asks 4 threads to fork into 10 threads and each make 10 requests.
-The thrid and final scenario is similar to the second but with a higher delay between requests.
+The third and final scenario is similar to the second but with a higher delay between requests.
 Each scenario will generate a unique report.
 A total of 1200 requests will be made.

     Scenario = require 'http-benchmark'